Nider001/Borderlands-2-rebalance-mod/README.md

 Changes:

-1. Universal Balance Modifier value is reduced from 13% to 1.5% Things such as weapon damage, shield capacity, certain relic stats, etc. are increased by 13% for each level that the player has in vanilla (notice how late-game weapons deal 10000x more damage compared to starting ones).
+1. Universal Balance Modifier value is reduced from 13% to 1.5% Things such as weapon damage, shield capacity, certain relic stats, etc. increase by 13% for each level that the player has in vanilla (notice how late-game weapons deal 10000x more damage compared to starting ones).
 I'm not a big fan of this mechanic, so I've decided to soften the curve a bit.
 2. Level of gear, missions and enemies is set to scale with player level as in Ultimate Vault Hunter mode
 3. Most of the other features from UVHM are disabled (minus new enemy types)
 4. Death Penalty Cost (the amount of money you lose after dying in % of your current sum) is increased to 20%